There is no right or wrong answer.

 Understand how companies view the cost of living

-Before deciding whether you would accept a lower salary for a remote position, it's critical to understand why a company would ask the question in the first place.
-The cost of living is one factor companies use to determine the market or “going rate” for a position.
+Before deciding whether you would accept a lower salary for a remote position, it's critical to understand why a hiring manager or employer would ask the question in the first place.
+Cost of living is one factor companies use to determine the local market or “going rate” for a position.

 The problem with this approach is that your commute or where you live are not the only factors determining your cost of living.
 They will also consider whether you rent or own, have roommates or live alone, or whether you have a working spouse who shares costs; all of those factors impact your true cost of living.
 Most importantly, the location where you work says little about your capabilities or the value you can add in exchange for your salary.